Sharda Sinha

-Sharda Sinha (born 1 October 1952) is an Indian folk and classical singer.
-Sharda Sinha is a popular Maithili and Bhojpuri singer from Mithila.
-She is a famous traditional female singer for 'Maithili' and Bhojpuri songs.
-She has sung many regional songs like "Vivah Geet", "Chhath Geet".
+Sharda Sinha (1 October 1952 – 5 November 2024) was an Indian folk and classical singer.
+Hailing from Bihar, she predominantly sang in Maithili and Bhojpuri language and is called Bihar Kokila, the cuckoo of Bihar.
+Sinha has sung many folk songs including "Vivah Geet", "Chhath Geet".
 In 1991, she received the Padma Shri award for her contribution to music.
+In 2000, she received the Sangeet Natak Akademi Award for her contribution to the field of music.
 She was awarded Padma Bhushan, India's third highest civilian award, on the eve of Republic Day in 2018.

-Background
+Sinha was posthumously awarded Padma Vibhushan, India's second highest civilian award, on the eve of Republic Day in 2025.

+Early life

+Sinha was born on 1 October 1952 in the village of Hulas of Raghopur block of Supaul district, Bihar in a Bhumihar family.
+She was the only daughter among nine children of Sukhdev Thakur.
+Her in-laws' home is in Sihama village in Begusarai district.

+Career

-Sinha was born in Hulas, Supaul district of Bihar.
-Her in-laws home is in Sihama village in Begusarai district.
-She started her career by singing Maithili folk songs.
-Sinha sings in Bhojpuri, Maithili, Magahi and Hindi.
+Sinha started her career by singing Maithili folk songs.
+Apart from Maithili, Sinha sang in Bhojpuri, Magahi and Hindi.
 Prayag Sangeet Samiti organised Basant Mahotsava at Allahabad where Sinha presented numerous songs based on the theme of spring season, where the advent of spring was narrated through folk songs.
-She regularly performs during Chhath Puja festivities.
+She regularly performed during Chhath Puja festivities.
 She performed when the Prime Minister of Mauritius Navin Ramgoolam came to Bihar.

 Sinha performed at Pragati Maidan in the Bihar Utsav, 2010, New Delhi.

-Sinha also sang the song "Kahe Toh Se Sajna" in the hit movie Maine Pyar Kia (1989), "Taar Bijli" from Bollywood film Gangs of Wasseypur Part 2 and "Kaun Si Nagaria" from Bollywood film Chaarfutiya Chhokare.
+Sinha had also lent her voice to some Hindi film songs, including "Kahe Toh Se Sajna" from Salman Khan's debut film Maine Pyar Kiya, "Taar Bijli" from Anurag Kashyap's critically acclaimed Gangs of Wasseypur Part 2, "Kaun Si Nagaria" from Chaarfutiya Chhokare and Nitin Neera Chandra's Deswa.